 Four Pillars of GDP: Driven by private consumption

-Malaysia has relatively fast GDP growth, driven mainly by private consumption and private investments.
-Net export was a slight drag on GDP growth in the past four quarters.
+The Philippines has fast GDP growth, driven mainly by private consumption and private investments.
+Net export was a drag on GDP growth in the past four quarters.

 A. Stotz Four Elements: Malaysia’s rank relative to Asia

-Overall, Malaysia appears moderately attractive in Asia considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.
+Overall, the Philippines appears relatively unattractive in Asia considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.